Dingo What is a Dingo Dog?

 Before the arrival of European settlers, dingoes lived throughout the entire mainland of Australia except for the aridest deserts where there was no drinking water.

 They never occupied the outlying coastal islands giving credence to the view that they arrived in Australia after rising sea levels isolated these islands from the mainland.

-Since the introduction of pastoralisation by these European settlers and the eradication of dingoes from farming areas, because they were believed to attack livestock, they are mostly absent from many parts of New South Wales, Victoria, south-eastern parts of South Australia and from the southern tip of Western Australia.
+Since the introduction of pastoralisation by these European settlers and the eradication of dingoes from farming areas, they are mostly absent from many parts of New South Wales, Victoria, south-eastern parts of South Australia and from the southern tip of Western Australia.

 The dingo is an opportunistic apex predator that hunts mostly at dawn or dusk when its prey is most active.
 It generally hunts alone but will sometimes form packs to attack and bring down large prey.

 When its natural foods sources are scarce, it may resort to hunting domestic animals and farm livestock, bringing it into conflict with humans.

 Dingo Reproduction & Life Cycle Dingo Puppies & Family Life